NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 Pittsburgh was once again not able to reach a long-term deal with Le'Veon Bell this offseason, but as long as he reports to the team and suits up as expected, the Steelers have the offensive weaponry to keep up with anybody in the league.

-Not to mention the fact that their should be less drama surrounding the team.
+Not to mention the fact that there should be less drama surrounding the team.
 It was no secret that quarterback Ben Roethlisberger and former offensive coordinator Todd Haley didn't see eye to eye.
 Haley has since moved on to Cleveland, and Randy Fichtner is running the offense in Pittsburgh.

 If Bell shows up in peak shape and is motivated to play in 2018 as he looks to get paid next offseason, the Steelers are going to benefit.
 If he is focused on his future and decides to play with his next contract in mind, it could be another turbulent year for the team.